prathamsolanki/nutri-score-decision-models/submission/README.txt

 How to run?
     python <script-name>
-    (The data file should be in the same directory as the scripts)
+    (The data file must be in the same directory as the scripts)

 What will be generated as you run the scripts?